rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 # The final verdict?

-Let me finish by saying that the purpose of this essay isn't to discourage anyone from using either React hooks or cypress.
+Let me finish by saying that the purpose of this essay isn't to discourage anyone from using either React hooks or Cypress.
 They're in their own way fantastic evolutions of the development tooling we already know.

 React hooks are a giant leap forwards, away from convoluted `class`-Components and  HoC-components, to more expressive APIs and components with locally isolated state.
-Cypress is a refreshing take on browser-testing, which has been overwhelming enough with all its complexity and pitfalls that selenium, the defacto standard, went unchallenged for years.
+Cypress is a refreshing take on browser-testing, which has been overwhelming enough with all its complexity and pitfalls that Selenium, the defacto standard, hasn't really managed to address so far.

-But I think the aspects that make either great tools aren't those that I'm cross with.
+But the aspects that make both great tools aren't those that I'm cross with.

 React hooks could've been implemented by explicitly passing a `context` to them.
 While that would've made it slightly more verbose, I'm convinced it would've ultimately benefited the experience of working with them.
 People learning React then wouldn't need to learn any new rules that forbid calling some methods conditionally, but instead learn about universal concepts for managing global and local state they could apply in other systems.

 Cypress could've made retries not a hidden feature of their API, but an explicit concept that developers need to understand and respect.
-In turn, this would presumably have made it possible to provide a universally understood `Promise` and thus `async`/`await`-compatible API.
-People learning cypress would not have to learn another way of handling asyncronicity, but instead would learn a generally supported approach that easily translates to other libraries and frameworks.
+In turn, this would have made it possible to provide a universally understood `Promise` and `async`/`await`-compatible API.
+People learning Cypress would not have to learn another way of handling asynchronicity, but instead would learn a generally supported approach that easily translates to other libraries and frameworks.

-I will certainly using and teaching either of them, but for the time being, I hope these "peeks behind the curtain" offer some deeper insights into how both React hooks and cypress work and might help anyone should they encounter any of the pitfalls outlined here.
+I will certainly be using and teaching both of them, but for the time being, I hope these "peeks behind the curtain" offer some deeper insights into how both React hooks and Cypress work and might help anyone should they encounter any of the pitfalls outlined here.